mrhasbean/VestaCP/README.md

 # VestaCP on Digital Ocean (Ubuntu 16.04 LTE)

 A little script to have a web server in Digital Ocean with Vesta Control Panel in no time.
 Good for people with no linux experience and much better for the others.

+Original script can be found at https://github.com/FastDigitalOceanDroplets/VestaCP

 Script will install: